-4. GML Visualization
+4 GML visualization

 One of the main bottlenecks when processing and generating maps is the difficulty of handling large amounts of geospatial data.
 In many situations, the large volumes of vector, raster, and other data types to be processed, transmitted, and rendered are prohibitive due to low transmission speed, limited bandwidth, the wide array of data formats, and a lack of optimized data structures.
-In this section, we discuss techniques that can usefully be applied for the visualization of GML data.
+In this section, we discuss techniques that can be usefully applied to the visualization of GML data.

-4.1.
-Using SVG for GML Visualization
+4.1 Using SVG for GML visualization

 There are several approaches to generating mapping products in either web or local environments.
-For example, SVG is a common two-dimensional vector graphics standard.
+For example, SVG (Scalable Vector Graphics) is a common two-dimensional vector graphics standard.
 SVG is a XML product that is well suited for context-sensitive mapping based on the layers that the system developer wants to make available externally.
 Table 7 lists two approaches to the visualization of geospatial data.
 In the first, the GML file is converted into SVG format through a parser in conjunction with styling tools.
-Once the SVG file is available, it can be used by a visualization tool in rendering the map, as illustrated in Figure 1.
+Once the SVG file is available, it can be used by a visualization tool in rendering the map, as illustrated in Fig. 1.